Variable Speed HVAC Systems Benefits North Texas (2025): Complete Efficiency Guide & ROI Analysis

 Q: Do variable speed systems work with existing ductwork?
 A: Usually yes, but duct evaluation is important.
 Variable speed systems can compensate for minor ductwork issues, but significant leakage or sizing problems should be corrected for optimal performance.

 Q: How often do the filters need changing?
 A: Due to continuous operation, filters need changing every 30-60 days instead of every 90 days for traditional systems.
-However, the continuous filtration significantly improves indoor air quality.
+But the continuous filtration significantly improves indoor air quality.

 Q: Can I install a variable speed system myself?
 A: No, variable speed systems require professional installation, commissioning, and startup.
 Improper installation voids warranties and can damage expensive components.
 Always use certified professionals.